16–19 Bursary Fund

 Travel Support

-We can help cover the most cost-effective travel method, usually by bus, up to a maximum of £6 per timetabled day.
+We can help with a contribution towards the most cost-effective travel method, usually by bus, up to a maximum of £6 per timetabled day.
+A fuel allowance is not covered under the 16-19 Bursary.

 Your daily travel contribution depends on your household income.